-The sudden capture by Wellington, on 19th January 1812, of Marmont’s ‘base of operations’ for his intended second invasion of Portugal
+The sudden capture by Wellington, on 19th January 1812, of Marmont’s ‘base of operations’ for his intended second invasion of Portugal, during the Peninsular War

 The previous battle in the Peninsular War is the Battle of Arroyo Molinos

-The next battle in the Peninsular War is the Battle of Salamanca
+The next battle in the Peninsular War is the Storming of Badajoz

 Battle: Storming of Ciudad Rodrigo

 Date of the Storming of Ciudad Rodrigo: 19th January 1812